-FACE COVERINGS: Face coverings/masks are REQUIRED in ALL indoor settings statewide. (including the airport, hotels, restaurants, etc).
+Face coverings/masks are REQUIRED for everyone 5 years and older in ALL indoor settings statewide.
+In addition, face coverings are required in outdoor public spaces when physical distancing is not possible.
 If you are traveling in Oregon, please have your face covering/mask with you at all times.

 Suggested restaurant opening resource: https://pdx.eater.com/2020/6/18/21295061/bars-restaurants-reopening-friday-covid-multnomah-county

-DOWNTOWN PORTLAND: Lately, Downtown Portland looks a little different than usual.
+Lately, Downtown Portland looks a little different than usual, but is safe to explore.
 Due to COVID-19 closures and ongoing peaceful protests, many stores and businesses remain boarded up and there are nightly spontaneous street closures.
-During the day, some businesses are open with limited hours.
+We advise avoiding the blocks surrounding the federal courthouse and the Justice Center, especially late at night.
+During the day, many businesses and restaurants are open.
 If your accommodations are in the Downtown area, we suggest following up with them for more guidance and information.

 Suggested outdoors reopening resource: https://www.oregonlive.com/travel/2020/05/what-outdoor-spaces-have-reopened-in-oregon-which-are-still-closed.html

-RECREATION OUTSIDE PORTLAND: Some outdoor recreation sites outside of Portland are open, but many popular destinations remain closed.
-As of 6/19/2020, multiple state parks and camping areas remain closed.
-Popular areas in the Columbia River Gorge (including Multnomah Falls) remain closed indefinitely.
-Many areas of the Northern Oregon Coast remain closed indefinitely.
+Some outdoor recreation sites outside of Portland are open, but many popular destinations remain closed.
+Popular areas in the Columbia River Gorge remain closed indefinitely but Multnomah Falls has reopened with very limited capacity on a first-come-first-serve basis.
+Most areas on the Oregon Coast have reopened.
 Many wineries in the Willamette Valley are open for tastings, but most require reservations.
 If you plan to visit areas outside of Portland, we suggest researching well before your trip and plan accordingly.

-THINGS TO DO: Many popular indoor and outdoor attractions in Portland remain closed for now, though some are slowly reopening with limited capacity.
+Many popular indoor and outdoor attractions in Portland remain closed for now, though some are slowly reopening with limited capacity.
 Almost all popular events like food/drink festivals, concerts, sporting events, etc, are cancelled.
-Some attractions open include the Japanese Garden, OMSI, Portland Saturday Market, Portland Spirit Cruises, and the Oregon Zoo.
+Some attractions open include the Japanese Garden, OMSI, Portland Saturday Market, Portland Farmers Markets, Portland Spirit Cruises, Oregon Zoo, and the Portland Art Museum.
 We suggest researching things to do well before your trip and make reservations/buy tickets early if possible.

 Suggested attraction reopening resource: https://www.travelportland.com/attractions/reopening/